college_C2 (1)

 Being Vegan in College

 The best way to ensure you have abundant dining options in college starts before you select a school.
 When you’re deciding which schools to apply to, spend a little time researching the vegan dining options at each campus.
 Many schools require their first and second year students to join the meal plan.
-Often, you’ll pay a flat fee that covers all food eaten in the dining hall.
+Often, you’ll pay a flat fee that covers all meals eaten in the dining hall.

 How to Find Out if a Dining Hall is Vegan-Friendly